 Born in the middle of the vats, with a bunch of grapes in his hand, Sébastien succeeded his father in 2010....

 Alsace, Alsace,Alsace Grand Cru Steinert,Alsace Grand Cru,0

 But who is hiding behind the imposing Jean-Christophe Bott, and behind this Alsatian accent?
-A man who is passionate about his vines, his wines, who never gets tired of talking and making you taste his vintages, and for whom respect for the terroir comes before medals.
-We have had the chance to meet him several times, and it is always the same glow that animates his eyes and the same passion that his tastings convey.Lire plus Learn more
+A man passionate about his vines, his wines, who never tires of talking and making you taste...Lire plus Learn more